 The Right Extraction Arm Solution for Your Needs

-Auto Extract Systems can help specify and design the right LEV system for your business's requirements.
+Auto Extract Systems can help specify and design the right fume extraction arms and additional LEV systems for your requirements.
 We only use the highest quality products and installations come complete with a 12-month installation warranty.
 Find out more about our LEV Installations service.

 Request your FREE LEV Site Assessment Today!